Last Updated August, 2020

 An owner of this apartment also owns the famous hostel of the same name which is among the five best hostels in the world.

-Many people confuse the Lavender circus hostel with apartment and vice versa.
+Many people confuse the Lavender circus hostel with an apartment and vice versa.
 These are two different places in different parts of the central part of the city.

 New York Palace, Autograph Collection ($210-250 per night)